Mineral Makeup Facts – Why It’s Healthier For Your Skin

 - Be a humane shopper and do your part to stop animals being tested on.
-Make sure the mineral company you choose is truly cruelty free.
-In Australia make sure that the company is certified cruelty free by www.choosecrueltyfree.org.au
+Make sure the mineral cosmetics brands you choose to you are approved by a reputable and independent, 3r party nonprofit organisation like Cruelty Free International and their Leaping Bunny Programme.

 Before you leave, if you enjoyed this article sign up to LivingSafe and stay informed!
 LivingSafe helping you live healthier & safer.

 Some other personal care articles you may find interesting are;

 Browse more helpful articles in my Personal Care section here.